iveytechclub/iveytechclub.ca/README.md

 ## Documentation

 > This section contains information on how to update areas of the website that often need maintenance.
 Click to expand each page to see information on updating data for that page.
+Before you begin, it may be helpful to keep this README open in a separate tab.

 <details>
   <summary>Home Page</summary>